stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-Most things are! *(laughing)* It's a show *entirely* consisted of throwaway lines. __[laughs]__
+Most things are! _(laughing)_ It's a show *entirely* consisted of throwaway lines. __[laughs]__

 #### BRYN

-It's a topic *I* enjoy, and I think that it will appeal to Stellar Firma fans, which is in episode 31, you mentioned the concept of a Dyson sphere, [__BEN:__ We did.][__TIM:__ Yes.] which is a favorite of science fiction fans around the world and, given that Stellar Firma is science fiction, hopefully, therefore, something of interest to our audience.
+It's a topic *I* enjoy, and I think that it will appeal to Stellar Firma fans, which is in episode 31, you mentioned the concept of a Dyson sphere--

+#### BEN

+We did.

+#### TIM

+Yes.

+#### BRYN

+--which is a favourite of science fiction fans around the world and, given that Stellar Firma is science fiction, hopefully, therefore, something of interest to our audience.

 #### BEN